conradakunga/Blog/_posts/2021-07-29-reducing-bugs-through-better-domain-design.md

 }
 ```

-Now in our domain whenever we want to use the age of a contact, it is baked right into the contact.
+Now in our domain whenever we want to use the `Age` of a contact, it is baked right into the `Contact`.

 ```csharp
 Console.WriteLine (james.Age);